 Complementary therapies are treatments and activities that you can have along with your standard medical treatment to try and feel better.
+For example, massage, counselling and aromatherapy.

 Complementary therapies can't treat or cure cancer, but some people say that complementary therapies help them to feel more relaxed and better able to cope with their cancer and the side-effects of treatment.